MrCheatEugene/appbuilder/README.md

 - JDK 8
 - 'exec' commmand enabled in php.ini
 - Gradle
+- Emscripten(for WASM compilation)
 # Installation
 1. Install the dependencies.
 2. Download latest release&extract it into your webserver's root folder.
-3. Edit config.php and set `$cordova_path` to whatever command you want to use to execute Apache Cordova, set `$projects_path` to a folder where cordowa will store it's projects in, set `$tmp_path` to a folder where temp files should be stored, and finally - set `$slash` to whatever slash your OS uses.
-Unix/Linux systems use forward-slash(/), and windows uses backwards one(you should write it twice and in double-quotes!).
+3. Edit config.php and set `$cordova_path` to whatever command you want to use to execute Apache Cordova, set `$projects_path` to a folder where cordowa will store it's projects in, set `$tmp_path` to a folder where temp files should be stored,- set `$slash` to whatever slash your OS uses.
+Unix/Linux systems use forward-slash(/), and windows uses backwards one(you should write it twice and in double-quotes!), and set `$empp` to path to em++ executable, and lastly - set `$emcc` to emcc executable.
 4. Re-start the webserver, if you did not shut it off while installing dependencies
 5. Go to http://127.0.0.1/ and woila!
 Here is your editor!